Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Oatlands - Dundas Valley is $49,318.
-Average income stands at $67,815.
-This contrasts with Greater Sydney's median income of $56,994 and average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Oatlands - Dundas Valley would be approximately $55,537 (median) and $76,366 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Oatlands - Dundas Valley rank modestly, between the 40th and 55th percentiles.
-Distribution data shows that 30.1% of locals (5,834 people) fall into the $1,500 - 2,999 income category.
-This pattern is similar to the broader area where 30.9% occupy this range.
-High housing costs consume 20.2% of income in Oatlands - Dundas Valley.
-Despite this, disposable income ranks at the 51st percentile and the area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Oatlands - Dundas Valley SA2 is above the national average.
+The median assessed income is $49,318 and the average income stands at $67,815.
+This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $55,537 (median) and $76,366 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Oatlands - Dundas Valley rank modestly, between the 40th and 55th percentiles.
+Distribution data shows that 30.1% of locals (5,835 people) fall into the $1,500 - $2,999 income category, reflecting patterns seen in the broader area where 30.9% similarly occupy this range.
+High housing costs consume 20.2% of income, but strong earnings place disposable income at the 50th percentile and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income